kitsudaiki/Hanami-Dashboard-Dependencies/README.md

-# Hanami-AI-Dashboard-Dependencies
+# Hanami-Dashboard-Dependencies

-This repo contains all foreign dependencies, which are used by Dashboard of Hanami-AI (https://github.com/kitsudaiki/Hanami-AI)
+This repo contains all foreign dependencies, which are used by Dashboard of Hanami (https://github.com/kitsudaiki/Hanami)

 **IMPORTANT**: The files in this repository have no changes compared to the originals.
 It is basically only a mirror.
-This is primary to make the Hanami-AI also completely without internet-access executable, if necessary.
+This is primary to make the Hanami also completely without internet-access executable, if necessary.

 `d3.v6.min.js`